roboes/tools/readme.md

 ### Usage

 [gpsmycity-to-gpx-converter.py](https://github.com/roboes/travel-tools/blob/main/gpsmycity-to-gpx-converter.py) is a script that downloads one or more self-guided GPSmyCity tours URLs as .gpx files.
-The .gpx files can be imported directly or converted to .kml and be used in multiple apps (see [here](#apps)).
+The .gpx files can be used in multiple apps (see [here](#apps)).

 ### Python dependencies